sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_internal_functions_bit.rst

     BitTest(19, 4) = True

-Check the state of the sign bit:
+Check the state of the sign bit on a 32 bit value:
 ::

     BitTest(-1, 31) = True